Bulat-Ziganshin/EasyProtoBuf/codegen/parser/grammar/SEMANTICS.md

 - map keys must be an allowed scalar key type;
 - map and oneof fields reject invalid labels and field options;
 - field numbers are 1..536870911, excluding 19000..19999;
-- enum values fit signed 32 bits;
+- every enum contains at least one value, and enum values fit signed 32 bits;
-- the first value of a non-empty proto3 enum is zero;
+- the first value of a proto3 enum is zero;
 - duplicate enum numbers require `option allow_alias = true`;
-- enum value names are unique in their containing package or message scope, rather than only within each enum declaration;
+- package scope uses one name table for top-level messages, enums, and enum values; each message scope likewise shares names between fields, nested messages, nested enums, oneofs, and enum values;
 - duplicate field names and numbers are rejected;
 - duplicate type and oneof names are rejected in their scopes;
 - reserved and extension ranges must be ordered, disjoint, and conflict-free;